Mahadevi Birla World Academy

 Mahadevi Birla World Academy, Park Circus, is located at 17A Darga Road Kolkata, India.
-Founded in 1959, it is an English medium, co-education school imparting education from upper-infant to twelfth standard, affiliated by the CBSE board.
+Founded in 1959, by illustrious industrialist Late B K Birla in the name of his wife, Late Sarala Birla, it is an English medium, co-education school imparting education from upper-infant to twelfth standard, affiliated by the CBSE board.
 The school’s motto is "Tamaso Ma Jyotirgamay" ("Lead Us From Darkness To Light").